johntrimble/generator-cljs-fullstack/README.md

 * Compile ClojureScript source for the backend and frontend
 * Run the backend and frontend tests

 Note: This effectively runs `lein cljsbuild once` twice, once for the backend and once for the frontend.
 This means it's slow.
-If you plan on running tests continuously, you may want to look at running in develop
+If you plan on running tests continuously, see using `--with-tests` above under Development.